Wilton culture: Demographics

 One implication of small, standard, stone tools that Wilton represents is related to the movement of peoples through southern Africa and hence, the interaction of different forager populations.
 Goodwin and Lowe initially considered Wilton to be a culture that migrated into South Africa from a more northern region, but Deacon showed that Wilton was likely an adopted feature of already existing technologies and was not an effect of a pioneering culture.
 Building on this hypothesis, Judith Sealy posits that Wilton technology was developed under low populations that occurred due to increased aridity throughout much of South Africa during the middle Holocene.

 Current hypotheses suggest that the size of human populations is directly linked to changes in climate and hence, result in technological changes.
-Environmental data shows favorable climate and increased site density from 12,000-8,000 years ago, corresponding to Oakhurst technology, which consists of large, informal tools.
+Environmental data shows favorable climate and increased site density from 12,000 to 8,000 years ago, corresponding to Oakhurst technology, which consists of large, informal tools.
 Favorable climate fosters highly productive ecosystems and thus, adequate amount of resources to support large group sizes.
 Climate and demographics during this time implies large forager populations.
 However, during the middle Holocene, temperatures increased, forming arid regions that became unsuitable for forager populations in South Africa.
 Archaeological sites in South Africa show a discontinuous spatial distribution of Wilton technology and thus, suggests sparse populations.
-The use and emphasis on small, formal, stools from 8,000-4,000 years ago can be explained as a strategy for coping with poor environmental conditions.
+The use and emphasis on small, formal, stools from 8,000 to 4,000 years ago can be explained as a strategy for coping with poor environmental conditions.
 Yet, the uniform transition from large to small tools may suggest that there were extended networks between foraging communities in South Africa that extended north into portions of Zambia and Zimbabwe.
 This evidence provides support that ameliorated climate and sparse, but well-connected, foraging populations may be a component to the development of Wilton technology.